 10. Shadow Tracing

-On a bright, sunny morning, lay a large sheet of white paper on the pavement and place a toy, a flower, or a leaf on top of it.
-Trace the shadow with chalk or a dark marker.
-Move the object an hour later and trace the new shadow.
-Talk to your toddler about why the shadow moved.
-Simple, visual, and surprisingly captivating.
+Lay a large sheet of white paper on the pavement and place a toy or a leaf on top.
+Trace the shadow with chalk or a marker, then move the object an hour later to trace it again.

 Creative Summer Crafts

 Summer is the best time to do crafts outside, which means mess is not a problem.
-These activities are messy, colourful, and completely focused on the process rather than the finished product.
+These activities are messy, colourful, and completely focused on the process.

 11. Watercolour Rock Painting

 Collect smooth flat rocks from outside or buy a bag of craft rocks.
-Set up a painting station in the garden with watercolour paints and let your toddler paint each one however they like.
-Once dry, these make beautiful garden decorations, doorstep displays, or little gifts for grandparents.
+Set up a painting station in the garden and let your toddler paint each one however they like.

 12. Flower Press and Collage